 Located on the Virginia Peninsula, Hampton offers many other cultural assets, including the remarkable Virginia Air & Space Center at NASA Langley Research Center and Air Force Base.
 The center is a world-class aeronautics museum with hundreds of family friendly interactive displays and hands-on exhibits.
 The Hampton History Museum invites you to explore four centuries of American history, beginning with the early days of the Virginia Colony.

 —ROBERT RUSSO MOTON MUSEUM—

 Despite the initial strides made to provide educational opportunities for black Virginians immediately after the Civil War, once Reconstruction ended, Virginia along with the rest of the South, enacted detestable Jim Crow laws that reversed many of these advances.
-The “separate but equal” mantra purported to maintain distinctive public services to African Americans while maintaining racial segregation.
-The thinly veiled truth was that African Americans were provided separate services and facilities that were shabby and inadequate compared to those provided to white citizens.
+The “separate but equal” mantra purported to maintain distinctive public services to Black Americans while maintaining racial segregation.
+The thinly veiled truth was that Black Americans were provided separate services and facilities that were shabby and inadequate compared to those provided to white citizens.

 Finally by 1951, black students at Farmville’s Robert Russa Moton High School, led by an unassuming 16-year-old girl Barbara Johns, organized the nation’s first nonviolent protest that ignited the movement to end legally segregated education.
 The brave actions of those students awoke the conscience of the nation and initiated the groundswell that resulted in the U.S. Supreme Court’s monumental Brown vs. Board of Education decision that effectively ended legal segregation.